 Dore says her husband found this aspect of it more difficult than she did.
 "He wasn't very good at birthday parties or Christenings . . . things like that."

 At this stage, the couple decided to have IVF.
 Treatment options for secondary infertility are largely the same as for couples who have primary infertility.
 "Couples can try themselves with an aid: there is intrauterine insemination where you are bringing the sperm closer to the egg by bringing it in at the top of the womb when we know the egg is being released.
 And then there is IVF," he says.

 Source: Irish Times

-In additon to seeking medical help around conceiving, its also equally important to address the emotional aspects of the first birth!
+In addition to seeking medical help around conceiving, it's also equally important to address the first birth's emotional aspects!